/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 Each queue can have specialized Lambda functions optimized for that content type.

-Real-world Lessons from SQS Implementation
+Practical Lessons for SQS Implementation

 1. Start with Standard Queues